GSA/fpki-guides/_includes/apple_trust_store_installation.md

 * [Install using Safari web browser](#install-using-safari-web-browser)

 #### Install Using an Apple Configuration Profile in iOS
 Apple Configuration Profiles can be used to install COMMON in both macOS and iOS.

-Please review guidance on [Apple Configuration Profiles](#install-using-an-apple-configuration-profile)
+Please review guidance on Apple Configuration Profiles [here](#install-using-an-apple-configuration-profile).

 #### Install Using Safari web browser